 After his release, Cohen ran a number of different businesses.
 But he was arrested and charged — once again — with tax evasion in 1961 and sent to Alcatraz.
 After being bailed out from “the rock,” he would spend the next 12 years at a federal prison in Atlanta, Georgia after his appeals failed.

 Mickey Cohen was finally released in 1972 and spent the remainder of his years making television appearances — and, miraculously, avoiding ever being tied officially to organized crime.

 However, back in 1957, between prison sentences, Cohen gave an infamous interview on ABC with journalist Mike Wallace, according to TIME.
 Cohen made no bones about the violence he oversaw as gangland boss of Los Angeles.

-Mickey Cohen died just four years after his release from prison in Georgia, of stomach cancer.
+Mickey Cohen died of stomach cancer just four years after his release from prison in Georgia.